joemoose/dungeoneers.d20/docs/appendix-h.md

 ## Loads

-The maximum size of the mounted rider and the extra load carried in saddlebags depends on the mount’s size.
+The maximum size of the rider and the extra load carried in saddlebags depends on the mount’s size.

 | Size | Example | Rider | Load |
 | :-- | :-- | :-- | :-- |